openactive/openactive-test-suite/packages/openactive-integration-tests/test/features/access/access-channel/README.md

 [< Return to Overview](../../README.md)
-# accessChannel is returned for online opportunities (access-channel)
+# accessChannel - Seller provided remote access (access-channel)

 For online opportunities, an accessChannel (or a customerNotice indicating that an accessChannel will be sent soon) is provided upon booking with B